MatthijsKamstra/haxejs/haxe/choosing-a-code-editor.md

 Once Haxe has been [installed](installation.md) (yes you should do that first!).
-It is helpful to choose an integrated development environment (IDE) with good support for Haxe and OpenFL development.
+It is helpful to choose an integrated development environment (IDE), with good support for Haxe and OpenFL development.

 Although you can write code using even a simple text editor.
 A quality IDE can provide: